 FreeAgent works out the due date for you, but if this date is not correct you can overtype it or change it using the calendar next to the "Due On" box.

 Put in the total amount of the bill including VAT.
 If you're recording a credit note that your supplier has given you, which we in FreeAgent call a "bill credit note" to distinguish it from a credit note you issue to a customer, just enter the total amount of the bill credit note as a minus.

 Set the VAT rate, depending on how much VAT was charged by your supplier.
 If you're going to put the bill into a category where FreeAgent could automatically choose the right VAT, choose Auto VAT.
 For example, if you leave the VAT rate as Auto and then choose a category that's normally VATable, such as accommodation and meals, then FreeAgent will work out standard VAT for you.

 To manually enter the VAT amount, choose the Amount option from the VAT drop-down menu, and put the amount of VAT into the extra box that FreeAgent puts up for you.
 (This is available for UK users of the software only.)

 Pick the correct category from the drop-down list.
-If you're not sure which category you should be choosing, it's probably best to ask your accountant as a first point of contact.
-If you don't have an accountant - then feel free to ask us by putting a query on our GetSatisfaction forum.
+If you're not sure which category you should be choosing, please ask your accountant.

 You can also set up new categories if you need to.